Skip to main content

 To find out more

-• If your company owns a building housing your home and practice/office: your company deducts the depreciation of the asset and records a benefit in kind for you.
-This replaces the rent you would have to pay your company.
-This situation is not ideal, as it involves a confusion of assets and liabilities.
-It is also not very popular with the tax authorities.
+• Company owning a building used as both a home and an office/practice: your company deducts the depreciation of the property and records a benefit in kind for you.
+This replaces the rent you would otherwise pay to your company.
+This situation is not ideal as it blurs the separation of assets.
+It is also not well regarded by the tax authorities.

 Did this answer your question?